 According to a study from recruitment company Appcast, recruiters can boost conversion rates (candidates viewing a job ad who go on to complete an application) by up to 365 percent by reducing the length of the application process to five minutes or less.
 Completion rates drop by almost 50 percent when an application asks 50 or more questions vs. 25 or fewer questions.

-2. Screening: Screening process involves identifying the relevant talent from pool that is available to you.
+Screening process involves identifying the relevant talent from pool that is available to you.
 To achieve this, HR’s/hiring managers need to assess the candidates to identify who possess the relevant skill set not just on resume, but in reality.
 Screening encompasses the following steps:

-a) Selecting the assessments: In case of a software developer position, the screening could be carried out by making the candidate take a coding test to test their programming skills.
+In case of a software developer position, the screening could be carried out by making the candidate take a coding test to test their programming skills.

 Best practice: Create an online assessment library, or get hold of as assessment provider who can provide you with a readily accessible and customizable library of assessments that covers a wide array of skills.
 Just select the right assessment from that library for the screening process and customize the assessments as per your competency framework created for the job role for which you are screening the candidate

-b) Secure your assessments: Online assessments are the most efficient way of screening candidates objectively and in a fast, easy, affordable and interesting manner.
+Online assessments are the most efficient way of screening candidates objectively and in a fast, easy, affordable and interesting manner.
 However, online assessments are also prone to becoming victim of cheating and malpractices.
 Therefore it is important to ensure use of anti cheating measures to ensure fair and unbiased screening process that will provide you with a quality pool of filtered candidates.

 Best Practice: Use remote proctoring tools to prevent cheating while giving online assessments and also to allow for remote assessment so that the candidate is saved the hassle of traveling to your organization for every single hiring process.
 As stated before, one of the major reasons behind candidate drop off during the hiring process is the multiple trips that the candidate has to make to the company location to get through to the next round.
 Since a large percentage of employees applying for jobs are currently employed, taking frequent and multiple leaves for one company’s hiring process deters them from going through withy the entire process.

-c) Schedule assessments easily: Once the assessment has been selected and anti cheating tools have been put into place, its important to schedule the assessments for each candidate in an easy and fast manner.
+Once the assessment has been selected and anti cheating tools have been put into place, its important to schedule the assessments for each candidate in an easy and fast manner.
 Most organizations use their ATS to schedule hiring rounds/assessments for the applicants/candidates.

 Although an ATS does provide the feature for scheduling assessment and interview rounds.
 The story does not end there.
 The candidate has to make themselves available as per the set schedule by the HR and go through cumbersome processes like traveling to a designated location to go through the assessment/ screening round or download an app to take the assessment remotely.
 For the HR also, it is time taking and inefficient to individually email each candidate and follow up with them regarding the scheduling.